ExplodingKonjac/Password-Maker/README.md

 **And now you will never again!**

-This app will make a password for you by a simple keyword with is provided by yourself, and I'm sure that your password is unique and strong enough!
+This app will make a password for you by a simple keyword which is provided by yourself, and I'm sure that your password is unique and strong enough!

 ## How to use